-As at 31 December 2022 and at the date of this Report, the Company was not aware of any shareholder who had a beneficial interest exceeding 3% of voting rights.
-There have been no disclosures in accordance with Disclosure Guidance and Transparency Rule 5 made to the Company during the year ended 31 December 2022, and up to the date of this Report.
+On 31 March 2022 and at the date of this report, the Company was not aware of any shareholder who had a beneficial interest exceeding 3% of voting rights.
+There have been no disclosures in accordance with Disclosure Guidance and Transparency Rule 5 made to the Company during the year ended 31 March 2022, and up to the date of this report.